Ford steers 14-man England to epic win against Argentina

-England 27-10 Argentina: George Ford masterminds superb Rugby World Cup victory for 14-man England
+England 27-10 Argentina: George Ford kicks 14-man England to superb Rugby World Cup victory

 Last updated on .From the section Rugby Union